-(i) It is simple and direct.
+- (i) The algorithm is simple and direct.
 Even though pushdown graphs are in general infinite, our construction of the automaton that recognises the winning region follows, in outline, the standard pen-and-paper calculation of the semantics of modal mu-calculus formulas in a finite transition system.
 Through the use of projection, our algorithm is guaranteed to terminate in a finite number of steps, even though the usual fixpoint calculations may require transfinite iterations.
-Thanks to projection, the state-sets of the approximating automata are bounded: during expansion, the number of transitions increases, but only up to the bound determined by the finite state-set; during contraction, the number of transitions decreases until stabilisation or zero.

-(ii) Our proof is simple and easy to understand.
-A key conceptual innovation of the correctness argument are valuation soundness and valuation completeness.
-They are respectively under- and over-approximation conditions that apply locally to individual transitions of the automaton, rather than globally to the extensional behaviour of the automaton (such as runs).
+Thanks to projection, the state-sets of the approximating automata are bounded: during expansion, the number of transitions increases, but only up to the bound determined by the finite state-set; during contraction, the number of transitions decreases until it reaches zero or stabilises. - (ii) The correctness proof is simple and easy to understand.
+A conceptual innovation of the correctness argument are valuation soundness and valuation completeness.
+They are respectively under- and over-approximation conditions that apply locallyto individual transitions of the automaton, rather than globally to the extensional behaviour of the automaton (such as runs).
 By combining these conditions, which reduce the overhead of the proof, we show that our algorithm is both sound and complete in the usual sense.